verrazzano/docs/content/en/docs/reference/binding/_index.md

   namespace: bob
 type: Opaque
 ```
-A config map for override values will be created in the WebLogic domain namespace with values from the secret.
+A ConfigMap for override values will be created in the WebLogic domain namespace with values from the secret.

 ```
 apiVersion: v1